-1. Through our curriculum, West Dean CE Primary School will maximise the opportunities to teach our children and young people about mental health as part of the health education cornerstone of our Relationship Education/Relationship and Sex Education and Health Education.
+1. Through our curriculum, our school will maximise the opportunities to teach our children and young people about mental health as part of the health education cornerstone of our Relationship Education/Relationship and Sex Education and Health Education.
 (See SECTION 13 below).